 Catholic Immigration Legal Services (CILS) provides quality legal immigration assistance to low-income residents of Washington.
 Currently, CILS provides free citizenship/N-400 application assistance to people who are currently receiving public benefits or living in the city of Seattle.
 All other immigration legal services are provided for a small fee.

-All other immigration and citizenship services are provided for a small fee in Seattle and Mount Vernon (Skagit, Whatcom, Island, San Juan and Snohomish counties).
+Our offices are located in Seattle and Mount Vernon and we serve residents from King, Skagit, Whatcom, Island, San Juan and Snohomish counties.